mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 ## Daily Operations

+### Machine Health

+When logging into machines, always check the disk.
+Some logs do not roll over, and some crashes can fill the drives with crash reports

+    df -h

 ### Check ES Health

 The **coordinator** node is a small node on the **FrontEnd** that serves all query requests to the outside world, and acts as a circuit breaker for the rest of the cluster.
 It can be bounced without affecting ES the overall cluster.
 No queries can be serviced when this node is down.